 Half of all women get cystitis at least once in their lives.
 However, honeymoon cystitis only causes bladder infection in 4% of cases.
 The honeymoon disease remains more common among young women in their twenties, although single women in their 50s (also known as Swofties) are increasingly reporting that they suffer from the problem.
 Swofties rediscovering their sex life commonly get honeymoon cystitis (after not having had sex for a long period of time).
 Condoms are not known to offer any protection against honeymoon cystitis.

-Women are much more at risk of bladder infection, because their urethra is much shorter than that of men, which makes it easy for the E.coli bacteria to reach the bladder.
-This is the reason why most men don't get cystitis.
+Women are much more at risk of bladder infection, because their urethra is much shorter than the male urethra, which makes it easy for E.coli bacteria to reach the bladder.
+Men don't commonly get cystitis without suffering from a more serious underlying health problem.

 You can prevent bladder infections in many ways.
-Drinking plenty of water (also recommended when you already have cystitis) and going to the bathroom as often as you need to, will also reduce the likelihood of you getting an infection.
+Drinking plenty of water (also recommended when you already have cystitis) and going to the bathroom as often as you need to, will reduce your risk of getting an infection.
 Peeing right after sex will help to get rid of any bacteria that might have got into the urethra.

-Keep a healthy immune system and avoid drinking too much coffee, sodas and fruit juices (e.g. citrus) that can irritate your bladder.
-You can however drink cranberry juice on a regular basis as it appears that it can protect from cystitis by preventing bacteria from sticking to the walls of the bladder, but keep in mind that cranberry juice can't actually cure a bladder infection once you've got one.
+You should try to maintain a healthy immune system and avoid drinking too much coffee, soda and fruit juice (e.g. citrus) which can irritate your bladder.
+You may want to drink cranberry juice on a regular basis, as it appears that it can protect from cystitis by preventing bacteria from sticking to the walls of the bladder.
+However, cranberry juice can't actually cure an existing bladder infection once you've got one.